 There are many factors that go into caring for old books.
 Some things may seem obvious but other things, like humidity levels, might not be something you’ve ever considered.

-Believe it or not, when dust accumulates on your books, it can actually lead to mold or mildew growth.
-It also leaves your books and home susceptible to a bug infestation.
+Believe it or not, when dust accumulates on your books, it can actually lead to other issues.
 I know that as much as we want to be reading all day, the truth of the matter is, most of the time our books sit on our shelves for months, even years at a time.
 This leads to an accumulation of dust and the easiest way to keep dust off of your books is to regularly dust them.
 Just as you sweep and mop the floors—add dusting your books to your chore sheet.

 Be gentle when you’re handling them and make sure that you don’t use any chemical cleaners.
 The easiest way to clean them is to use a dry cloth or paint brush and wipe it over the front and sides.
 In order to shorten the time between cleanings, we suggest storing your books in glass-fronted cabinets.
 This protects them from the outside elements, including dust, and allows you to display them properly.